-A common theme within all of the interviews conducted was how feelings of happiness were surrounded by family members or friends.
+A common theme throughout all of the interviews conducted was how feelings of happiness are often associated with being surrounded by family members or friends.
 It seems that people are happiest when they look back on a memory and can connect it to love, family, and times in their life that bring back good feelings.
-When thinking about something makes you smile or laugh, connects back to a core memory of joy, or makes you excited to do something-either for the first or hundredth time-that is how you know you were happy in the moment.
+When thinking about something makes you smile or laugh, connects back to a core memory of joy, or makes you excited to do something-either for the first or hundredth time-that is how you know you are happy in the moment.